geraldgnika/geraldgnika.github.io/README.md

-# Gerald Nika - Full-Stack Web Developer
+# Gerald Nika - Upper-mid-level Full-Stack Web Developer

 👋 Welcome to my GitHub Pages repository!
-I'm Gerald, a passionate Full-Stack Web Developer building scalable web apps with Angular, React, Node.js, Express.js and Laravel.
-I am experienced in creating reusable components, RESTful APIs, and optimizing performance.
+I'm Gerald, a passionate Developer.
 Feel free to explore my repositories and don't hesitate to reach out if you have any questions or collaboration ideas!